Classes & Lessons

 When will it happen?

-Music Center, either during the week or on weekends to allow for
+Music Center or online, either during the week or on weekends to allow for

 What will it do for me?

 Students may use it to strengthen their reading skills on their

 instrument of choice, become a stronger choral member, chamber music

 instructor, prepare for a college music program, or just enjoy the